 - KB management

-Finally, sales ops seeks to improve performance and productivity by eliminating barriers and smoothing processes for the sales reps.
+Finally, sales ops seek to improve performance and productivity by eliminating barriers and smoothing processes for the sales reps.

 Sales ops may focus on the following performance priorities: